Developer: Little Cat Feet

 However, one problem remains: The sun isn’t going to stop the world from deteriorating.
 The squares are still a looming threat that corrupts the robots and anyone who dares to touch them.
 It is here that Niko sees the damage that “squares” can do to the roads, making them impassable.
 Niko may be the messiah but this mess is well beyond their control.

 As a completionist, I feel the urge to talk to all the NPCs because I don’t want to miss the dialogue, which has most of the fascinating, world-building stuff in it.
-That scene where the guy at the cafe cooked some pancakes for Niko was a rather heartwarming moment.
+That scene where the guy at the café cooked some pancakes for Niko was truly a heartwarming moment.
 The poor kid even cried because they really missed their mom.

 On the surface are some street vendors and dark alleyways.
 One road leads to the library, a place for Niko to get information on how to reach the tower.
 The research lab is run by the lead scientist, Kip Silverpoint, who lets Niko borrow her library card to go see the head librarian, George.
 It’s a funny story of how Niko tricked the reception desk robot.